Joey Pyle

-Joseph Henry Pyle (2 November 1937 – 17 February 2007), known as Joey Pyle or Joe Pyle, was an English gangland boss, convicted criminal, and pioneer and promoter of unlicensed boxing, who operated in London from the 1950s until his final arrest and conviction in 1992.
+Joseph Henry Pyle (2 November 1937 – 17 February 2007) was an English gangland boss, convicted criminal, and pioneer and promoter of unlicensed boxing, who operated in London from the 1950s until his final arrest and conviction in 1992.
 An associate of the Krays and the Richardsons, and "one of the most feared members of the London underworld", he was known as the "London Don of Dons" by the New York Mafia.
-Less well known to the general public than many of his contemporaries in the underworld, Pyle was a key police target during his criminal career, but although arrested and charged many times, he seldom served time in prison, unlike many of the gangland figures with whom he was associated.
+Less well known to the general public than many of his contemporaries in the underworld, Pyle was a key police target during his criminal career, but although arrested and charged many times, he was seldom convicted, unlike many of the gangland figures with whom he was associated.

 Early life

 Joey Pyle was born on 2 November 1937 (his tombstone in Merton and Sutton Cemetery gives his date of birth as 1935) in The Angel, Islington, London, the son of Arnie and Cath Pyle, and the youngest of their three children after his brother Ted and sister Jean.
 The family moved to Carshalton when Pyle was a teenager, although he retained links with his friends in the East End of London.
-Among his friends at this age he numbered Jack McVitie and Johnny and Jimmy Nash.
+Among his friends at this age were Jack McVitie and Johnny and Jimmy Nash.

 At the age of 14, Pyle, already proficient at petty thieving and shoplifting, stole £5,000 from a TA centre in Hackbridge, near his home in Carshalton.
 At this age he had a Saturday job at a metal factory, and he was later to meet Eddie Richardson through the latter's work in scrap metal.
 He sold Richardson silver ingots that another acquaintance had stolen from the railways.
 Pyle became a boxing instructor at Sandhurst during his National Service, and joined the army's Southern Command Team.
 He was kicked out of Sandhurst following his theft of a brigadier's car; rather than being court-martialled, he was put through the criminal justice system and given three months of the newly introduced short, sharp shock, a replacement for Borstal.

 In his late teens, Pyle faced the choice of being a professional boxer – he paid his dues in boxing booths at travelling fairs, and contested over 20 professional fights – or a career criminal.
 He chose crime.
 Pyle's father, a thief as well as a sportsman, asked him when he was nineteen whether he wanted to be a boxer or a thief.
 Pyle replied, "Dad, I think I want to be a thief."